Hip Replacement Recovery

 Recuperating at Home

-After leaving the hospital, patients can begin performing light activity in the home to increase mobility.
-Most patients receive a walking program that gradually increases daily activity and a physical therapy routine composed of simple exercises.
+After leaving the hospital, patients can begin performing light activity in the home like short, supervised walks and chair exercises to improve mobility.
+Most patients receive a walking program that gradually increases daily activity and a physical therapy routine composed of simple exercises to strengthen surrounding muscles and improve joint stability.

 People who have hip surgery may have a weak appetite, but they should eat a balanced diet to improve tissue recovery.
 They should also take care of the incision point until stitches are removed.

 Home is where most of the recovery time is spent.
 There are several steps patients can take to avoid common complications during this time.
-It is important to avoid falls and other injuries to the hip, so patients should use canes, crutches or walkers when necessary.
+It is important to avoid falls and other injuries to the hip, so patients should use canes, crutches or walkers as needed and gradually transition to walking unaided under their physiotherapist’s guidance.
 They should also avoid stairs and other steep inclines during the first months after surgery.

 To avoid infection, patients should talk to their doctor about taking antibiotics before dental operations.
-They should also take medications as prescribed to avoid blood clots.
-Special attention should be paid to sitting, sleeping and bending to avoid dislocating the hip.
+They should also take prescribed medications, such as blood thinners, and wear stockings as recommended to reduce the risk of blood clots.
+Special attention should be paid to sitting on raised surfaces, avoiding crossing the legs and maintaining the hip in a neutral position to reduce the risk of dislocation.

 Lawsuit Information